arthurb123/WebClash/README.md

 It can be found here: http://www.lynx2d.com

 ### Example<br>
-Try out an example WebClash server (EU) here: http://www.arthurb.nl/projects/webclash<br>
+Try out an example WebClash server (EU) here: http://www.arthurb.nl/projects/webclash<br><br>
-##### (This example server does not get updated very often and might be running an older version.)
+This example server does not get updated very often and might be running an older version.<br>
+Furthermore try to force refresh (Shift+F5) the game to always have the latest files.